-THE NATIONAL LEAGUE OF FEMALE VETERANS.
-INC
+THE NATIONAL LEAGUE OF FEMALE VETERANS

 FOX News (New York), Jan.
 17: VA Secretary Wilkie: Unemployment rate for military veterans hits an 18-year low under the Trump administration